LSE MY457: Causal Inference for Observational and Experimental Studies

 Seminar: Instrumental Variables

-Extending our investigation of IV designs, we focus today on the interpertation and estimation of continuous IV settings, shift-share (Bartik) instruments, and examiner designs.
+Extending our investigation of IV designs, we focus on the interpertation and estimation of continuous IV settings, shift-share (Bartik) instruments, examiner designs, and recentered IV.

 Lecture